-- a) When developing a follow-on product that is equivalent to the previously approved IVD-CDx with clinical evidence in conjunction with the therapeutic products, you will need to evaluate its clinical performance through comparison study (correlation and concordance between the original and the follow-on products).
+- a) When developing a follow-on product that is equivalent to the previously approved IVD-CDx with clinical evidence in conjunction with the therapeutic products, its clinical performance should be evaluated through comparison study (correlation and concordance between the original and the follow-on products).
 However, drug response studies that were required for approval of the original approved product are not required for approval of the follow-on product. - Note 1: It is preferable that the equivalence between the new and existing IVD-CDx is assessed with the same specimens collected from subjects who participated in a clinical trial of the relevant therapeutic product.
 However, if the same specimens cannot be secured, the equivalence trials can be conducted separately by using specimens collected and stored from a new subject group based on an equivalent selection condition compared to the clinical trial. - Note 2: If there is a previously approved IVD-CDx using two types of samples (e.g., tissue or liquid biopsy) and comparison testing is performed using this as a control IVD-CDx, only the degree of agreement between them (between the approved IVD-CDx and follow-on product with each specimen type; between sample types of test IVD-CDx) can be evaluated without the drug response studies. - b) Analytical performance (sensitivity, specificity, accuracy, reproducibility, linearity, etc.) of follow-on IVD-CDx.

 Note: It is important to note that IVD-CDx does not determine the presence or absence of a specific biomarker (mutation), but rather predicts the presence or absence of drug response, and the limit of detection (LOD) is not related to the accuracy in predicting drug response (e.g., If a qPCR-based product with a clinical evaluation of drug response prediction is first approved as an IVD-CDx, and a subsequent droplet digital PCR-based product with a great limit of detection is developed, it is not possible to say that the drug response prediction accuracy of the subsequent product exceeds that of the first licensed product without an evaluation of drug response prediction for that drug.).
-Therefore, it is necessary to confirm that the cut-offs of the original approved IVD-CDx clinically evaluated
+Therefore, it is necessary to confirm that the cut-offs of the original approved IVD-CDx clinically evaluated concurrently with the corresponding drug and the cut-offs of the follow-on product are quantitatively equivalent.